| Size: 259 Comment: | Size: 2725 Comment: |

 - SIGMAS.TXT - Each time BIGMAP is run, it will add a line to this file showing the current sigma values

-- It graphically shows the highest level of error (sigma) is for maplets.
+- SIGMAS.pgm - - It graphically shows the highest level of error (sigma) is for maplets. - It graphically shows the highest level of error (sigma) is for maplets.